-Exhibit No. Description of Exhibits 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit No. Description of Exhibits 10.1 Promissory Note, dated February 16, 2022, issued by Jack Creek Investment Corp. to JCIC Sponsor LLC (incorporated by reference to Exhibit 10.1 filed to the Company's current report on Form 8-K by the Registrant on February 22, 2022) 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes Oxley Act of 2002.
-101 The following financial information from the Company's Quarterly Report on Form10-Qfor the quarter ended September 30, 2021, formatted in iXBRL (Inline Extensible Business Reporting Language): (i) Condensed Balance Sheets; (ii) Condensed Statement of Operations; (iii) Condensed Statement of Changes in Shareholders' Equity; (iv) Condensed Statement of Cash Flows; and (v) Notes to Condensed Financial Statements.
+101 The following financial information from the Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 2022, formatted in iXBRL (Inline Extensible Business Reporting Language): (i) Condensed Balance Sheets; (ii) Condensed Statement of Operations; (iii) Condensed Statement of Changes in Shareholders' Equity; (iv) Condensed Statement of Cash Flows; and (v) Notes to Condensed Financial Statements.
 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-Filed herewith.

-Furnished herewith.
+- Filed herewith. - Furnished herewith.